 In addition to bringing diverse viewpoints to bear, the Fed's public-private structure helps our policymaking focus on its longer-term objectives.
 Monetary policy can stimulate economic activity in the short run, but these effects are generally temporary; over time, monetary policy mainly affects inflation.
-At times there is a temptation to provide excessive economic stimulus in the short run and leave the inflationary costs, which often are evident only later, for future policymakers to deal with.
-For central banks, this implies that meeting-to-meeting monetary policy decisions need to be insulated from short-term political pressures driven by electoral considerations.
+At times there is a temptation to provide excessive economic stimulus in

-This is not just a theoretical argument: Across the history of central banks around the world, when monetary policy has been subject to high-frequency political winds, the results have not been good.
-And our own history shows that the temptation of short-sighted monetary policies is a bipartisan vulnerability, just as the Fed's founders feared.
-In the 1960s and 1970s, for example, the Fed came under pressure from the Johnson and Nixon administrations to pursue accommodative policies, setting off a cycle of so-called "go-stop" policy, in which rising inflation would ultimately force the Fed to raise rates abruptly, causing a recession.
-14
+This is not just a theoretical argument: Across the history of central banks around the world, when monetary policy has been subject to high-frequency political winds, the results have not been good.14 And our own history shows that the temptation of short-sighted monetary policies is a bipartisan vulnerability, just as the Fed's founders feared.